 Bored seeing the same wallpapers every day?
-This article will show you how to automatically set new wallpapers using Styli.sh on Linux.
+This article will show you how to set new wallpapers using Styli.sh on Linux automatically.

-More often than not, we get bored with our current desktop wallpaper as the time passes.
-If you ever needed a way to automate changing your desktop wallpaper on Linux, this might be the right article for you.
+More often than not, we get bored with our current desktop wallpaper as time passes.
+So if you ever needed a way to automate changing your desktop wallpaper on Linux, this might be the right article.

 Automatically switching wallpapers is probably the best way to keep your desktop fresh and full of surprises.
-There are many apps that can help you do this, but is it worth using an application for such an easy task?
+Of course, many apps can help you do this, but is it worth using an application for such an easy task?

 What is Styli.sh

-Styli.sh is a Bash script that you can run on Linux to automatically finding new wallpapers, downloading and switching them from Unsplash and various subreddits of your choice.
+Styli.sh is a Bash script that you can run on Linux to automatically find new wallpapers, downloading and switching them from Unsplash and various subreddits.